GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_pagerduty.md

 The Spotlight Diagnostic Server requires Internet access in order to fulfill on [Configure \| Alarm Actions \| Alarm Action \| Send PagerDuty incident][enterprise_cfgmonitor_alarmaction].

-{% include note.html content="Spotlight is integrated with Pager Duty Event API V1" %}
+{% include note.html content="Spotlight is integrated with PagerDuty Event API V1" %}

 ## Open this screen from the Spotlight Client